BEWARE OF STRANGE FIRE IN WORSHIP

 Many ministers of God today are spiritually dead even though they are still physically active in their ministries because they have allowed strange fire in their souls to consume and devour them.

 Friend, God can clearly see beyond your good actions and religious works into your hidden passions and motives for doing them.

 God said, “I, the LORD, search the heart, I test the mind, even to give every man according to his ways, according to the fruit of his doings.”
 (Jer.
 17:10 NKJV).

-The Lord desires and expects the believers to worship and serve Him out of pure love for Him, and not out of lust for riches, position, fame or applause of men, and in the power of the Holy Spirit, and not in the power of the flesh.
+The Lord desires and expects the believers to worship and serve Him out of pure love for Him, not out of lust for riches, position, fame or applause of men, and in the power of the Holy Spirit, not in the power of the flesh.

 Prayer: My Dear Heavenly Father, thank You for sending me the Holy Spirit to indwell me and fill me with a pure and divine love for You and a divine power for Your service.
 Help me Lord to yield myself daily to the Holy Spirit, in Jesus’ name.
 Amen.